 By working with a Boca Raton medical malpractice lawyer from the Law Offices of Casey D. Shomo, you can build a powerful case that proves how the malpractice occurred and get the largest settlement possible to cover your losses and damages.

 How Do You Know if Medical Negligence Was Involved?

 Identifying medical malpractice isn’t always straightforward.
 Even if a doctor or nurse does everything possible and everything correctly, there’s still the potential that your health could decline.
 In order for malpractice to have occurred, the healthcare provider needs to have been negligent in some way.

-This usually takes one of two general forms: negligent actions and negligent inaction.
-A negligent action is the most obvious as it means that the physician has actively made an error that hurt you in some way.
+This usually takes one of two general forms: negligent actions and negligent inactions.
+A negligent action is the most obvious and means that the physician has actively made an error that hurt you in some way.
 This could be done through performing the wrong surgery or prescribing the wrong medication, for example.

 Negligent inaction can be a bit more difficult to identify.
 This usually means that the physician either failed or forgot to do something.
 This could be a failure to recognize symptoms or a failure to inform you of the risks inherent to a treatment and obtain informed consent.

 Whichever category your situation falls under, a medical malpractice lawyer from our firm will be able to investigate your case and determine if malpractice has occurred.
 From there, we’ll be able to help you determine what your next step should be.

 The Elements of a Malpractice Case in Boca Raton

 Even if you believe that you have a case for medical negligence in Boca Raton, your attorney will need to prove that all the elements of a successful medical malpractice claim are present.